dhyaaalayed/RNN-LSTM-Poetries/README.md

 - Some generated poetries

 # Used methods
-We used methods from two Arificial Intelligence branches: SkipGram model from Natural Language Processing to vectorize the training data and RNN with LSTM from Machine Learning as generative model.
+We used methods from two Artificial Intelligence branches: SkipGram model from Natural Language Processing to vectorize the training data and RNN with LSTM from Machine Learning in particular Deep Learning as generative model.
 <p><img width="414" alt="image" src="https://user-images.githubusercontent.com/26183913/53301787-5fad1680-3857-11e9-863a-225348dfffd2.png"></p>

 # Prepaire the training data